 Once a customer lands on your website thanks to your SEO efforts, what are you giving them that encourages the next step?

 Do you have a lead magnet that you’re advertising at the bottom of your SEO blogs?
-Did you talk to your freelance copywriter about upgrading your calls to action?
+Did you talk to your freelance writer about upgrading your calls to action?
 Should you consider rewriting your product descriptions?

 Even once you start writing great content for your SEO blogs, your work isn’t done.
 You need to make sure you’re constantly looking to delight your customers in new and creative ways.